(CRISIS and WAR in EUROPE, 1937 to 1940 – continued)

 A young Polish Jew who had grown up in Germany and was illegally in Paris, Herschel Grynszpan, received a letter that his sister had written while she was on the deportation train heading for the German-Polish border, a letter telling Grynszpan that his family had been deported and describing the appalling treatment by the Germans.
 Outraged, Grynszpan, on November 7, went to the German Embassy and shot and wounded a German diplomat, Ernst vom Rath.
 No evidence exists that Grynszpan knew Vom Rath.
 Had he known vom Rath he might have wished to take revenge against some other German.
 Vom Rath was one of those Germans who was not anti-Semitic, and he had enough contempt for Hitler's policies that he was willing to damage his career as a diplomat.

-Dr. Goebbels turned the National Socialists loose for an orgy of collective punishment against Jews.
-National Socialist razed at least 267 synagogues (a number derived from Nazi sources). [note] Jewish stores were attacked, around 7,500 such stores having their windows smashed.
+Paul Goebbels, the Ministry of Public Enlightenment and Propaganda, sent National Socialists on an orgy of collective punishment against Jews.
+National Socialist razed at least 267 synagogues (a number derived from Nazi sources). note52 Jewish stores were attacked, around 7,500 such stores having their windows smashed.
 Jewish shops were looted.
 Jewish cemeteries were attacked with sledgehammers.
 The attackers gutted 177 private homes.
 They beat and killed Jews.
 In the middle of the night, attackers pulled old men into the streets and forced them to scrub the street on their hands and knees with toothbrushes.
 Jews feeling utter despair and humiliation killed themselves.
 Police rounded up around 30,000 Jewish men and sent them to concentration camps.
 Some of those rounded up died in the camps.
 Only four rapes had occurred, and those who committed the rapes were tried, not for rape but for having violated Germany's miscegenation laws.

 Angry senior army generals, among them Stulpnagel, von Hanneken and von Roth, demanded an audience with Hitler.
-Hitler refused to see them, and the generals complained instead to Goering, stating that the persecutions of the Jews was a dishonor to Germany and that Jews who wanted to leave Germany should be allowed to do so with their capital.
+Hitler refused to see them, and the generals complained instead to the leading National Socialist Hermann Goering, President of the Reichstag, telling him that the persecutions of the Jews was a dishonor to Germany and that Jews who wanted to leave Germany should be allowed to do so with their capital.
 Others were angry with Goebbels, blaming him for instigating the rising, and they were angry over the insurance costs involved with all the broken windows.
 Goering was annoyed, complaining that he had been asking people to save empty toothpaste tubes and bent screws and in only one night millions and millions of marks worth of merchandise had been stupidly destroyed.
 The economics minister, Walter Funk, declared that it had become a disgrace to be a German.

 On November 21, Hitler ordered the release of several hundred Jews from the concentration camps.
 Goebbels tried to redeem himself.
 The Jews were required to pay for the damages to storefronts, lamp posts and streets.
 Insurance money that Jews were to receive was deemed fraudulent.

-Kristallnacht, meanwhile, scared a number of Germans into leaving Germany, people who otherwise would have perished in Hitler's concentration camps.
+Kristallnacht, meanwhile, scarred a number of Germans into leaving Germany, people who otherwise would have perished in Hitler's concentration camps.